Signal-to-noise ratio in dual-gated silicon nanoribbon field-effect sensors: Abstract

 \section{Abstract}

-Recent studies on nano\-scale FET sensors reveal the crucial importance of the low frequency noise for determining the ultimate detection limit.
-In this letter, the $1/f$-type noise of Si nano\-wire (NW) FET sensors is investigated.
-We demonstrate by using a dual-gated approach that the sig\-nal-to-noise ratio (SNR) can be increased by almost two orders of magnitude if the NW-FET is operated in an optimal gate voltage range.
+Recent studies on nano\-scale field-effect sensors reveal the crucial importance of the low frequency noise for determining the ultimate detection limit.
+In this letter, the $1/f$-type noise of Si nano\-ribbon field-effect sensors is investigated.
+We demonstrate that the sig\-nal-to-noise ratio can be increased by almost two orders of magnitude if the nano\-ribbon is operated in an optimal gate voltage range.
 In this case, the additional noise contribution from the contact regions is minimized, and an accuracy of 0.5\,\textperthousand\- of a pH shift in one Hz bandwidth can be reached.

 \keywords{Suggested keywords}